Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [x]

 ```
-1. External; CSS is written in a separate file and is linked within the <head> element of the HTML file .
+1. External; CSS is written in a separate file and is linked within the <head> element of the HTML file.
 2. Internal; CSS is included within the <header> element of the HTML file.
 3. Inline; CSS is added to the HTML tag.
 ```